nadiavali/JavaScript_From_Zero_To_Hero/README.md

 Variables and Constants:
 Variable (let): Named storage of a value for multiple usages.
-Constant (const): An unchangeable variable.
+Constant (const): An unchangeable variable.(can’t re-assign and will throw an error if we try) var:(Do not use it anymore!!!)

 Data Types: